 Focus on the main platforms where the majority of your audience spends time.
 After you find the right platforms, you can get started sharing content and engaging with your audience whenever they comment.
 You can also set up relevant social media advertising campaigns using social media’s advanced targeting options.

 Social media also provides you the opportunity to use the content you post as a mini-marketing campaign.
-Each post you create, you can spend a bit of money to promote.
+For each post you create, you can spend a bit of money to promote.
 By promoting your posts, you can reach any audience you define.

 5. Invest in search engine optimization (SEO) to reach more leads

 Learn how to implement search engine optimization (SEO) to boost your site to the top of searches and reach more leads — if you’re thinking about outsourcing your SEO, look into the cost of SEO for SMBs.
 SEO can be tricky, but it’s worthwhile to learn how to do it.
 It’s what gets you found on Google.

 Without it, your customers will have a much harder time finding you and your content.
 The main thing you need to keep in mind with SEO is optimizing your pages of user experience (UX) and your content for keywords.
 Keyword integration will help Google know what your page is about, so Google can show it on relevant searches.